schlae/BreadboardGadgets/README.md

 ### ClockGen

 Adjust the frequency with the upper potentiometer.
 The lower potentiometer sets the duty cycle.
-When you set the duty cycle, the percent value will temporarily appear on the hex display.
+When you set the duty cycle, the percent value will temporarily appear on the display.

 The frequency range is set by the knob marked 0, 1, 2, and 3.
 These settings correspond with the following ranges: